 Commissioner Abrams was born in Des Moines, Iowa and grew up in Philadelphia, Pennsylvania.
 He and Debbie have been married for 34 years and have two children.

-Currently, Abrams serves as chairman of the South Florida Regional Transportation Authority.
+Abrams is immediate past chairman of the South Florida Regional Transportation Authority.
 He also chairs the county's Broadband Committee, Intergovernmental Coordination Program, and the Value Adjustment Board.

 In addition, he sits on the boards of the Palm Beach County Solid Waste Authority, Transportation Planning Agency, National Association of Counties Transportation Policy Steering Committee, and the Kravis Center for the Performing Arts.
 He also serves on the Boca Raton Bowl Executive Committee.